-On 18 May 2017, the IASB issued the new accounting standard IFRS 17, which regulates the accounting treatment of insurance companies.
-On 25 June 2020, the IASB published several amendments to IFRS 17, which did not affect the basic principles, but instead provided assistance in its implementation, as well as several simplifications in the disclosure of financial performance.
-The amendment in question also provided, for entities that are engaged in insurance activities, the postponement of the first time adoption of IFRS 17 to 1 January 2023; the postponement also regards the application of IFRS 9, with a view to making the first time adoption of both of the above-mentioned standards coincide.
+On 18 May 2017, the IASB issued the new accounting standard IFRS 17, which governs the accounting treatment of insurance contracts.
+On 25 June 2020, the IASB published several amendments to IFRS 17, which did not affect the basic principles but instead provided an aid to the implementation of the standard as well as several simplifications in the disclosure of financial performance.